-Clients are given individualised and carefully supervised training for 6-12 months before 'graduating' to group classes.
+Clients are given individualised and carefully supervised training for six to eight months before 'graduating' to group classes.
 Significant improvements in fitness, muscular strength, and quality of life have been observed.
-Today the gym sees 120 EXPINKTTM Gym members participating each week, some twice a week.
-There is nowhere in New Zealand that provides the type of support offered at Otago's EXPINKTTM Gym.
+Today the gym sees 120 EXPINKT™ gym members participating each week, some twice a week.
+There is nowhere in New Zealand that provides the type of support offered at Otago's EXPINKT™ gym.
 Your support will ensure this valuable programme continues to be of service to our community for the next three years.

 Blood Test to Detect Alzheimer's

 With improved healthcare and better nutrition people are living longer and enjoying healthier lives.
 Yet with longer life comes an increased risk of Alzheimer's disease.
 This disabling condition requires better means of early detection, so therapies can commence earlier – a recent discovery by the Brain Health Research Centre may address this.

 Next year is the University’s 150th anniversary, and we’re celebrating!

 Beginning with the Burns Night Supper in January and a family-friendly picnic on the Clocktower Lawn in February, the year will be filled with opportunities to celebrate the extraordinary achievements of New Zealand’s first university.